-- 1. by a current or former spouse or intimate partner of the victim; - 2. by a person with whom the victim shares a child in common; - 3. by a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - 4. by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - 5. by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.
+- 1. Is a current or former spouse or intimate partner of the victim or a person similarly situated to a spouse of the victim; - 2. shares a child in common with the victim; - 3. is cohabitating, or has cohabitated, with the victim as a spouse or intimate partner; or - 4. commits acts against an adult or youth victim who is protected from those acts under the domestic or family violence laws of the jurisdiction of the College.

-Under Minnesota Law "Domestic Violence" means:
+Under Minnesota Law "Domestic Violence" means the following, if committed against a family or household member: